Accessing Services with SSH

 Note: Your app must be prepared before you push it.
 See the Pushing an App topic for details on preparing apps for pushing.

 $ cf enable-ssh YOUR-HOST-APP

-Note: In order to enable SSH access to your app, SSH access must also be enabled for both the space that contains the app and Pivotal Web Services (PWS).
-See the Application SSH Overview topic for further details.
+Note: To enable SSH access to your app, SSH access must also be enabled for both the space that contains the app and Pivotal Web Services.
+See the App SSH Overview topic for more details.

-To establish SSH access to your service instance, you need to create a service key that contains critical information for configuring your SSH tunnel.
+To establish SSH access to your service instance, you must create a service key that contains critical information for configuring your SSH tunnel.